-Statement of Wages and Deductions Must be Provided to Employees gross earnings of the employee and deductions from those gross earnings.
+Statement of Wages and Deductions Must be Provided to Employees

+An employer must furnish to each worker at the time of payment a statement of the gross earnings of the employee and deductions from those gross earnings.
 If the employer chooses to change the wage or payday of an employee, the employer must provide notice of the change at least one pay period in advance.
 See Md.
 Code Ann., Labor. & Empl. § 3-504.